How to apply

 You can apply online.

 It costs £100 to apply for an emergency travel document.
-The fee isn’t refundable.
+The fee is not refundable.
 You can pay online as part of your application.
-If you don’t, you’ll be asked to pay over the phone.
+If you do not, you’ll be asked to pay over the phone.

 You might need to attend an appointment at your nearest British embassy, high commission or consulate after you apply online.
 You’ll be told after you’ve submitted your application whether you need an appointment.